radicalkjax/Athena/README.md

    npm install
    ```

+2. Set up environment variables for API keys:
+   - Create a `.env` file in the Athena directory
+   - Add your API keys (see [Environment Variables](./Athena/README.md#environment-variables) for details)
+   - You can use the provided `.env.example` file as a template

-2. Start the app:
+3. Start the app:
    ```bash
    npx expo start
    ```

-3. Open the app in your preferred environment:
+4. Open the app in your preferred environment:
    - iOS simulator
    - Android emulator
    - Web browser
    - Expo Go app on a physical device

+> **Note:** API keys can be set either through environment variables or in the Settings screen of the app.
+Using environment variables is recommended for development.

 ## Technical Documentation